soxueren/atsd/administration/migration/README.md

 ...
 ```

-The `atsd_d` table migration may take a long time to complete.
+The `DataMigrator` job may take a long time to complete.
 You can monitor the job progress in the Yarn web interface at http://ATSD_HOSTNAME:8050/.
+The Yarn interface will be automatically terminated once the `DataMigrator` is finished.

 6. Migration is now complete.